22388o/ssh_over_tor/README.md

 ## 🔐 Securing SSH: ##
-There are several ways to secure your SSH connection with 2FA, MFA, client authentification, etc. I will just link some useful guides:
+There are several ways to secure a SSH connection: 2FA, MFA, client authentification, etc. I will just link some useful guides here.
+It's up to your preference what way to go:
 - [Yubikey](https://developers.yubico.com/yubico-pam/YubiKey_and_SSH_via_PAM.html)
 - [OTP-2FA](https://www.simplified.guide/ssh/use-otp-2fa)